SomikoronAI/Data-Science-Insurtech-Articles/README.md

 ## Insurtech and Data Science Articles
-This repo has the pdf files of the articles regarding insurtech and data science, respectively.
+This repo contains the pdf files of the articles regarding data science and insurtech, respectively.

-The pdf file showcasing inksurtech Bangaldesh is too large.
-Removed a significant number of pages to uplaod.
+The pdf file discussing insurtech in Bangaldesh is too large.
+The 16 page long pdf file is splitted into 4 parts.
+To have the entire article you need to download all 4 parts.